vijay-shankaranand/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-Event name already exists
+Event name already exists.

     * 1b1.
 JobFestGo informs user that event name already exists.

       Use case resumes at step 1.

 * 1c.
+Event name is not alphanumeric.

+    * 1c1.
+JobFestGo informs user that event name is not alphanumeric.

+      Use case resumes at step 1.

+* 1d.
 Date is in incorrect format.

-    * 1c1.
+    * 1d1.
 JobFestGo informs user that date is in wrong format.

       Use case resumes at step 1.

-* 1d.
+* 1e.
 Date is before current date.

-    * 1d1.
+    * 1e1.
 JobFestGo informs user that date is before current date.

       Use case resumes at step 1.